Mark Webber, Once Homeless And Destitute, Poured His Life Story Into His Latest Movie

 “It’s the journey I’ve been on as a director over the years,” Webber told HuffPost by email.
 “The second film I made was a movie called ‘The End of Love,’ about a father and son dealing with loss, and I made it with my real son Isaac when he was just 2 years old.
 I’ve always been fascinated with how to achieve realism in film, and I wanted to make a film about family in a way that hadn’t been done before.
 The process is definitely therapeutic and cathartic, but overall challenging, and I like to push myself.
 In the sea of independent films, I wanted to make something unique, something that feels different.”

 “Flesh and Blood” premiered to strong reviews at South by Southwest earlier this year.
 It opens Oct.
-19 in Los Angeles and expands to additional cities in November.
+27 in Los Angeles and Nov.
+10 in New York.